gem5bootcamp/lps2024/slides/06-Contributing/02-testing.md

 3. Update this test with a verifier that checks the output of the simulation after the run is complete.
 4. Write a second test that does the same as the first test but with a different output message (inclusive of a verifier).

-After each step run the tests to verify the changes.:
+After each step run the tests to verify the changes:
 `./main.py run gem5/01-testing-example`

 ---